vijinho/f3-boilerplate/README.md

 ## Setup

-There is a work-in-progress for a [Vagrant box](https://www.vagrantup.com/), using a forked version of [ScotchBox](https://box.scotch.io/) at https://github.com/vijinho/scotch-box/tree/f3-boilerplate
+There is a work-in-progress for a [Vagrant box](https://www.vagrantup.com/), using a forked version of [ScotchBox](https://box.scotch.io/) but it is not ready yet.

 https://github.com/vijinho/scotch-box/tree/f3-boilerplate